yvespeirsman/yvespeirsman.github.io/blog/_posts/2016-06-27-nlp-api-ner.markdown

 this is correct in 93% of the cases (precision).
 AlchemyAPI is in second position, with an F-score of 90.8%.
 Its entities are also correct in 93% of the cases (precision), but it only finds 89% of all locations.
 Likewise, the other three APIs all achieve a precision of 93% and above, but their recall suffers greatly:
-MeaningCloud finds 76% of all locations, Aylien 68%, and Lexalytics a meagre 53%.
+MeaningCloud finds 76% of all locations, Aylien's Concept extraction 72%, its Entity extraction 68%, and Lexalytics a meagre 53%.
 </p>

 <p>Let me give two examples to
 show what this means in practice.
-In the following sentence, Aylien fails to identify <em>Copenhagen</em> as a location:
+In the following sentence, Aylien’s Concept Extraction finds <em>Belgium</em>, but fails to classify it as a person, location or organization.
+Its Entity extraction does not identify it at all.
+Both endpoints miss all four people:
 <blockquote class="nomargin">
-A city surrounded by water, Copenhagen is a joy for swimmers, especially as midsummer looms and winter becomes a distant memory.
+Belgium created the game’s first opening when Lukaku and Fellaini combined to tee up Nainggolan for a 25-yard drive that Buffon pushed away
 </blockquote>
 <p class="noindent">And in</p>
 <blockquote class="nomargin">